Velocity (novel): Plot summary

-Not so long ago a promising young short story writer, Billy Wiles has not even turned on his PC since his fiancée Barbara fell into a coma several years ago.
+Promising young short story writer, Billy Wiles has not even turned on his computer since his fiancée Barbara fell into a coma several years ago.
 Leading the life of a recluse who spends his spare time alone at home doing woodwork, he leaves his secluded house only when he goes to work as a bartender.
 An orphan, he associates with only a few people, and he considers them acquaintances rather than friends.

 Wiles' life takes a dramatic turn when he finds a piece of paper stuck to his windshield which contains an ultimatum (see book cover, below).
 He decides not to go to the police and to consult someone he knows who happens to be in the police force instead.
 Together, although not thoroughly convinced, the two men decide that the note must have been some sick joke.

 The following day, however, a cruel murder is reported which exactly fits the description given in advance by the alleged joker.
 Two more notes follow in quick succession, and only when they become increasingly personal does Wiles realize that he has not been chosen at random by the person he comes to think of as "the freak".
 For example, shortly after receiving a cryptic message saying Are you prepared for your first wound? he is physically assaulted by the mask-wearing killer.
 When Wiles recovers from the shock and the pain he realizes that the psychopath has driven three large fish hooks under the skin of his forehead.

 Acts of violence like the one depicted above lead the third person narrator to reflect on the society we live in:

 "Not long ago in the history of the world, routine daily violence—excluding the ravages of nations at war—had been largely personal in nature.
 Grudges, slights to honor, adultery, disputes over money triggered the murderous impulse.